marufzaman/Violent-Flow-Detection_CSE448/README.md

 # Violent Flow Detection.

-### Project Summary: This is module to detect violent crowd flow.
+### Project Summary:
+This is a module to detect violent crowd flow.

 ### Operations:
-- Dataset was collected form YouTube and Facebook on the context of Bangladesh which includes both violent and non-violent crowd flows.
+- YouTube and Facebook are the main sources of the dataset.
+The dataset was in the context of Bangladesh.
+Which includes both violent and non-violent crowd flows.
 - CNN and LSTM model had to build to train the dataset.
 - Tasted the model to perform the prediction on a crowd flow.